IBM/satellite-link-database/README.md

 - Copy the `username` and `password` from the credentials that you created in step 4.

-- Paste the above copied parameters in the notebook.
+- Goto [this](https://github.com/IBM/satellite-link-example) sample and follow the steps

-- Run the notebook.
+- Run the application and send/receive data via `Satellite endpoint`.

 ![](images/satellite.png)